-After capturing Dolwyddelan, Edward moved up the river Conway to its mouth and a new castle was ordered.
+After capturing Dolwyddelan, Edward moved up the river Conwy to its mouth and a new castle was ordered.
 The castle's design and size were chosen to prove the royal power of the English King.
 Construction work lasted until 1297.

 After the death of Lleweyln Edward was free to occupy all the previous strongholds of the Welsh Princes.
 In 1283 Edward attacked and captured the Welsh castle at Dolyyddlan.